2025 Saudi Arabia Snooker Masters: Third round (last 80)

 Thepchaiya Un-Nooh (pictured in 2013) made the fifth maximum break of his career.
 Later in the tournament, he attempted another maximum to win a £147,000 bonus but missed the 13th red.

 The third round was played on 10 August as the best of seven frames.
 It featured the winners of the second round against players seeded 17 to 48.
 Thepchaiya Un-Nooh made the fifth maximum break of his career in his whitewash victory over Jordan Brown, becoming the 15th player in professional snooker history to reach the milestone of five maximums.
 It was the third maximum break of the season and the 220th official maximum in professional snooker history.
-Uh-Nooh received one-third of the £50,000 maximum break prize, since three maximum breaks were made at the event, and stands to win a £147,000 bonus if he makes another maximum in any of the season's Triple Crown tournaments.
+Un-Nooh received one-third of the £50,000 maximum break prize, since three maximum breaks were made at the event, and stands to win a £147,000 bonus if he makes another maximum in any of the season's Triple Crown tournaments.
 "If I have a chance of another 147 now I will go for it, that's my style," he said afterwards.

 Jack Lisowski made breaks of 81 and 88 as he whitewashed Evans.
 Hallworth trailed Jimmy Robertson 0–2 and 1–3 but tied the scores at 3–3 and then won the deciding frame with a on the colours.
 The match between Oliver Lines and Matthew Selt also went to a deciding frame, which culminated in a safety battle on the last pink.
 Lines secured victory by potting pink and black after Selt went in-off the pink.
 Stuart Bingham defeated Szubarczyk 4–1, and Moody made a 142 break as he defeated Ryan Day 4–2.
 Aaron Hill made a 120 break against Robert Milkins and won the match in a deciding frame.
 Gary Wilson also advanced after winning a decider against Gao Yang.

 Hossein Vafaei made a 135 break as he defeated Leclercq 4–1.
 He spoke afterwards about undergoing treatment for a spinal problem that had caused pain in his neck, shoulder, and left arm for the previous seven months.
 "I have had physiotherapy and I am doing exercises to help but it needs time to heal," he said.
 Chang led Daniel Wells 3–0 and was on the verge of a whitewash victory, leading by 64 points in frame four.
 However, Wells won the frame with a 73 clearance and went on to tie the scores at 3–3, helped by a 131 break in the sixth.
 In the decider, Wells established a 63-point lead, but Chang recovered to win the frame and match on the colours.
 Boiko progressed by beating Jackson Page 4–2, while Louis Heathcote advanced with a whitewash win over Lei Peifan.
 Wu Yize defeated Ashley Hugill 4–1, and Ben Woollaston beat Nasa by the same score.
 Stephen Maguire, who had recently won the 2025 Championship League, came from 2–3 behind against Allan Taylor to win the match in a deciding frame.